Installer Directory

 • All parts of the air source heat pump must be at least one metre from the property boundary.

 • Only the first installation of an air source heat pump is permitted development.
-Additional wind turbines or air source heat pumps at the same property requires an application for planning permission.
+Additional wind turbines or air source heat pumps at the same property require an application for planning permission.

 • On land within a Conservation Area or World Heritage Site the air source heat pump must not be installed on a wall or roof which fronts a highway or is nearer to any highway which bounds the property than any part of the building